 Functions of Extended Metaphor

 Extended metaphor provides the writer with an opportunity to make a larger comparison between two things or notions.
 The device of extended metaphor is usually employed in prose and poetry to project a specific impression regarding things or notions in the reader’s mind.
-Further, the tool serves to project the comparison intensely in the reader’s mind, than is the case when simple metaphors or similes are used.
+Further, the tool serves to project the comparison intensely in the reader’s mind, unlike simple metaphors or similes used.